arnfla/cv/projects.md

 `Summer 2020`
 __DOF ASA/Austevoll Seafood AS/FMV AS/Marin IT AS__

 __Project:__ As a part of the strategy to deliver services in the cloud and the aging Skype for business (SfB) environment an initiative to move from Skype for business on-premise to Skype for business Online was created.
 This was quickly expanded to move from SfB to Microsoft Teams.
 Project was therefore to move the users from the SfB servers on-premise to SfB Online and from there enable "Teams Only" mode.
-On success plans was also made to decomission the old on-premise infrastructure.
+Upon success next steps were to decomission the old on-premise infrastructure.

+During the project Arne was in charge of gathering information, presenting information and business cases to the customers, creating the necessary scripts to perform the migration and do the migration it self.

 __Result:__ All users on the on-premise servers was moved within a week.
 Servers are decomissioned and firewall openings removed.
 Very successful project.